-MC3, a (501)(c)(6) nonprofit organization, incorporated in California in 2015.
+MC3 Mediator Certification, Inc. is a (501)(c)(6) nonprofit organization, incorporated in California in 2015.
 A shared vision of Southern California Mediation Association (SCMA) Presidents Barbara Brown (2012) and Jack R. Goetz (2018), MC3 first began exploring how to raise professional standards in the field of mediation as an ad hoc committee under SCMA in 2013.
-Largely influenced by task force reports from the venerable American Bar Association and the Association for Conflict Resolution, and strengthened by support from SCMA and its community, MC3 is preparing to launch its program in 2019.
+Largely influenced by task force reports from the venerable American Bar Association and the Association for Conflict Resolution, and strengthened by support from SCMA and its community, MC3 launched its program in 2019.
 The idea to certify mediators on professionally based standards utilized by other fields was motivated by repeated legislative attempts to either regulate mediators or modify California mediation confidentiality statutes.
 MC3 founders believe that quality assurance that consumers rely upon to choose professionals in other fields was generally lacking in mediation until MC3 is launched.